galenmckinley/galenmckinley.github.io/_posts/2023-12-11-carbonbudget.md

 The McKinley group's LDEO-HPD observation-based product is included for estimates for the ocean carbon sink from 1959-2022.

 Below is an animation for the cumulative carbon budget for 1850-2022.
+Thanks to Marit Marit Jentoft-Nilsen of NASA for sharing the code to make this animation!

 ![GCB 2023 cumulative budget ]({{site.baseurl}}/assets/img/historical_carbon_budget_bar_chart_2023.mp4){:height="85%" width="85%"}